jeffhammond/blog/Summer_of_2011.md

 * [A massively parallel tensor contraction framework for coupled-cluster computations](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2014/EECS-2014-143.html) - The third paper.

 [CTF on GitHub](https://github.com/cyclops-community/ctf) has references to additional applications and publications.

+(c) Copyright Jeff Hammond, 2020.
+No reuse permitted except by permission from the author.